A vanishing theorem for tautological classes of aspherical manifolds: Examples and questions

-Actually, in the case of $\CAT(0)$-groups we do have an integral result. \begin{Prop} If $M$ is an orientable aspherical manifold of dimension at least 4 whose fundamental group is $\CAT(0)$, then our conjecture holds for $M$ with $R=\Z$. \end{Prop} \begin{proof} $\CAT(0)$-groups are semihyperbolic, see \cite[Corollary 4.8]{BH} and hence have finitely generated centre, see \cite[Proposition 4.15; (3)]{BH}.
+Actually, in the case of $\CAT(0)$-groups we do have an integral result. \begin{Prop} If $M$ is an orientable aspherical manifold of dimension at least 4 whose fundamental group is $\CAT(0)$, then $M$ satisfies our conjecture with $\Z$-coefficients. \end{Prop} \begin{proof} $\CAT(0)$-groups are semihyperbolic, see \cite[Corollary 4.8]{BH} and hence have finitely generated centre, see \cite[Proposition 4.15; (3)]{BH}.
 Thus \cref{integral result} applies. \end{proof}

 \begin{Rmk} Even though we consider Burghelea's conjecture the bottleneck of our work, rather than the Farrell--Jones conjectures, there do exist groups for which Burghelea's conjecture is known and the Farrell--Jones conjectures are not, e.g.\ linear groups over arbitrary fields of characteristic $0$ \cite[Theorem 2.4]{Eckmann}. \end{Rmk}